cjsheets/duplicity-utils/README.md

 The configuration file `default.conf` is expected to be in /etc/duplicity/.
 Settings to change include SERVER, GPG_PASSPHRASE, FTP_PASSWORD
 (if you use FTP instead of sftp), and the ssh IdentityFile path in BACKUP_PARAM.

+**Logging:** The script currently expects write access to `/var/log/duplicity.log` and the folder `/var/log/duplicity` for session logs.
+If you're running as an unprivileged user these log destinations need to be created manually.

 ###Commands

 The main commands are: